cran-task-views/OfficialStatistics/OfficialStatistics.md

 ---

-This CRAN Task View contains a list of packages with methods typically used in official statistics and survey methodology.
+This CRAN Task View contains a list of packages with methods typically used in official statistics and survey statistics.
 Many packages provide functions for more than one of the topics listed below.
 Therefore, this list is not a strict categorization and packages may be listed more than once.

-The task view is split into two main parts
+The task view is split into several parts

 - First part: ["Producing Official Statistics"](#prod).
-This first part is targeted at people working at national statistical institutes, national banks, international organizations, etc. who are involved in the production of official statistics.
+This first part is targeted at people working at national statistical institutes, national banks, international organizations, etc. who are involved in the production of official statistics and using methods from survey statistics.
 It is loosely aligned to the ["Generic Statistical Business Process Model"](https://statswiki.unece.org/display/GSBPM).
 - Second part: ["Access to Official Statistics"](#access).
 This second part's target audience is everyone interested to use official statistics results directly from within R.

-Additionally, these two add-on parts are listed

-- Add-on Part 1: ["Specific Techniques/ Methods"]("specific") shows packages that are important in official statistics, but do not directly fit into the production of official statistics.
+- Third part: ["Related Methods"]("specific") shows packages that are important in official and survey statistics, but do not directly fit into the production of official statistics.
-- Add-on Part 2: ["Misc"]("misc") is a collection of packages that are loosely linked to official statistics or that provide limited complements to official statistics and survey methods.
+- ["Misc"]("misc") is a collection of packages that are loosely linked to official statistics or that provide limited complements to official statistics and survey methods.